THE BANJO CONNECTION – Connect the Dots, Jr.

 I saw Ron standing at the end of a long trail by the entrance of a beautifully plain looking building.
 He was happy, smiling and waving to his son, Mick, calling out; “This is the way!
 Come this way!”
 My view moved away from Mick to see the entire area.
 However, rapidly buildings went up.
 Everywhere distracting flashing lights, large roads, streetlights, were erected making it difficult to keep one’s eyes on Ron, who was continuing to stand and wave to his son.
 The entire scene of the casino-looking buildings was so compelling, that Ron was drowned out.
 But, he continued to wave to his son and call out the same message.

-God still has a great plan for Mick, for me and for YOU!
-Ron is still standing at the end of the path calling out to everyone who will hear; “This is the way!
-Come this way!”
 To receive what God has for you, all you have to do is say; “Lord God, I have lived my life like I wanted, but haven’t done a good job.
-Please forgive me!
+Please forgive me for all the rotten things I have done in my life!
 I place myself in your hands!
 Send your son Jesus into my life.
 Lead me and guide me into the right path.
 Help me to find all the good that you have always wanted for me.
 Amen.“ God will do it because, He is faithful!

 Jim,